 SECTION 34.
 Annual Meeting.

-The Ethics Board will meet the third Tuesday of each January to elect a chair and a vice-chair, from among its regular members, and set a plan for any obligations for the year, including any annual reports, reviews of disclosures, etc. A majority of the regular members is required for the Ethics Board to take any action.
-The chair, or a majority of the regular members, may call a meeting of the Ethics Board.
+The Ethics Board will meet the third Tuesday of each January to elect a chair and a vice-chair from among its regular members and set a plan for any obligations for the year, including any annual reports, reviews of disclosures, etc. A majority of the regular members is required for the Ethics Board to take any action.
+The chair or a majority of the regular members may call a meeting of the Ethics Board.

 SECTION 35.
 Power and Duties of the Ethics Board.